OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaFabricMaterial.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">This attribute can be used to 'elevate/rotate' the threads from their default direction.
+        <p class="scene-class-attr-comment">This attribute can be used to 'elevate/rotate' the threads from their default direction.
 When laying flat on the surface (thread_direction.z=0), a value around 45 works well for 'silky' looks.
 Range - -90, +90.
 When threads are upright (thread_direction.z=1), this attribute can be used to 'dishevel' the threads and create a 'velvety' look (see wiki).</p>

     </p>